About Main Events in Mallorca

 This is when the beach clubs and clubs start to open in Mallorca.
 The beach resorts of Magaluf, Alcudia and Playa de Palma see an increase in holiday-makers and start to organise special events.
 The BH Mallorca Hotel concerts begin at this time - every Tuesday night sees a big rock star name perform, and these concerts last until September - Craig David, Tinie Tempah and Steve Aoki are confirmed for 2017!

-With five natural grass courts, the international competition in Santa Ponça is set to be high and will bring some of the biggest names in international tennis to Mallorca.
+With five natural grass courts, the international competition in Santa Ponça is set to be high and will bring some of the biggest names in women's tennis to Mallorca.

 23 June: Nit del Foc, Palma